Coronavirus Job Retention Scheme (Furlough Leave)

 A founder could furlough themselves but only if they are genuinely prepared to stop.
 They could not answer company emails, they could not delegate tasks to their team, they could not do anything that could be construed as providing services to the company until they return to work.

-A director could also furlough themselves under the same conditions.
+A director could also furlough themselves under the similar conditions.
 But, the additional caveat for directors is that they are subject to directors’ duties.
 One of which is to promote the success of the company.
 Therefore, they would also have to truly believe that furloughing themselves (so the company does not have to pay them their fee/salary) is more beneficial to the company than them continuing to act for the company.

 What about employees I have already made redundant?